wanderingcrow/longmontkungfu/README.md

 ## Installation

-Assumes you have bundler installed.
+Assumes you have a rails dev environment and bundler installed.

 1. Clone and cd into folder
 2. `bundle install`